Romantic 7-Day Northern Lights Self-Drive Getaway in Iceland with Ice Caving & Waterfalls

 Day 6 - Ice Caving & Back to Reykjavik

-You could also use your last hours to explore the volcanic, geothermal wonders of the Reykjanes Peninsula before dropping off your vehicle and saying farewell to your exclusive, romantic time in Iceland.
+You could also use your last hours to explore the volcanic, geothermal wonders of the Reykjanes Peninsula before dropping off your vehicle and saying farewell to this fantastic country.

 What to bring